 This is a 60L pack, and you can carry up to 64L in it if you want to.
 That's great if you're loaded down, but part of the UL mission is to pare down the weight and size of all of your gear, so we didn't always need that much room.
-However, it can carry a bear canister, which it's smaller sister, the Granite Gear Gorilla, cannot do so well.
+However, it can carry a bear canister, which it's smaller sister, the Gossamer Gear Gorilla, cannot do so well.
 So, if you travel in bear country, you will be better off with the Mariposa even if you don't fill it all the way.
 And while we haven't recommended the absolute lightest model as our Editors' Choice winning ultralight pack, the 2.5 pounds total weight and 14 g/L weight-to-volume ratio is still impressive, and those extra ounces gave us more comfort on the trail than any other option.

 Read review: Gossamer Gear Mariposa